MISSION INTERNSHIP PROGRAM(MIP) 2017 / 2018November 25, 2015

 we have three missionaries serving in the GLA office;

-Twongirwe Enid who is a computer Scientist and is currently working as the Communications Assistant.
+Twongirwe Enid is a computer Scientist.
+She is currently working as the Communications Assistant.

-Omoding Nelson, an Economist who is currently working in the Admin Department
+Omoding Nelson, an Economist is currently working in the Admin Department

-Akullu Agness a Nutritionist who is currently working in office as she awaits her deployment and,
+Akullu Agness a Nutritionist is currently working in office as she awaits her deployment and,

-Kevin Ombima a microbiologist who will be working in the programs Department
+Kevin Ombima a microbiologist will be working in the programs Department

 6. RUSHERE HEALTH CENTRE III located in Western Uganda.

-Drani Emmanuel a Nursing Officer currently serving in Rushere and
+Drani Emmanuel a Nursing Officer currently serving in Rushere as an enrolled nurse.

 7. Yivu Abea Health Centre III located in Northern Uganda

-Solomon Ahimbisibwe a clinical psychiatric C. O currently serving in Yivu Abea Health centre III and,
+Solomon Ahimbisibwe a clinical psychiatric Clinical Officer serving in Yivu Abea Health centre III and,

-Anthony Kamau who will be working as a laboratory technician.
+Anthony Kamau will be working as a laboratory technician.

 8. SHALOM NAMUTERE HEALTH CENTRE III Located in Busia District Eastern Uganda

-Okello Innocent is currently working in Shalom as a Nursing Officer
+Okello Innocent is working in Shalom as a Nursing Officer

 9. Kumi Hospital.
 Locted in Eastern Uganda.

-Robert Laven currently working as an an orthopedic Clinical Officer
+Robert Laven working as an an orthopedic Clinical Officer